Hunter Pence: 2013

 On July 13, 2013, Pence had a five-RBI game in a 9–0 Giants win over the San Diego Padres at Petco Park.
-With two outs in the bottom of the 8th inning, Pence robbed Jedd Gyorko of a hit by making a diving catch to preserve Tim Lincecum's no-hitter.
+With two outs in the bottom of the 8th inning, Pence robbed starting center fielder Alexi Amarista of a hit by making a diving catch to preserve Tim Lincecum's first career no-hitter.
 On August 27, Pence hit what, at the time, was the longest home run of the season to date.
 The ball hit a wall above the left field bleacher seats at Coors Field.
 According to ESPN Tracking, the ball traveled an estimated 476 feet.